LincolnCox29/OpenIPL/README.md

 - **imgToBlackAndWhite(Img* img, float factor):** Converts an image to black and white.
 The factor adjusts the brightness threshold.
 - **imgAdjustBrightness(Img* img, float factor):** Adjusts the brightness of the image.
 The factor scales the brightness of each pixel, where `factor > 1.0` increases brightness, and `factor < 1.0` decreases it.
 Pixel values are clamped between 0 and 255.
 - **imgAdjustContrast(Img* img, float factor):** Adjusts the contrast of the image.
 The factor modifies the contrast where 1.0 keeps it unchanged, values greater than 1.0 increase contrast, and values less than 1.0 decrease it.
+- **imgGaussianBlur(Img* img):** Applies Gaussian blur to the image.
+It is recommended to call this function in a loop for a stronger blur effect.

 ## 🛠 License